Rare Disease Day 2023 – Join your community!

 He is Chair and Chief Executive of Rare Cancers Australia, Convener and Co-chair of the National Oncology Alliance and Deputy Chair of the Australian Genomics Cancer Medicines Centre (OMICO).
 Richard also serves as an associate investigator on a number of research projects.

-Meet one of our speakers, Dr Alison Archibald.
+Meet one of our speakers,

 Alison leads a team providing genetic counselling regarding non-invasive prenatal screening, reproductive genetic carrier screening and prenatal diagnosis.
 She works collaboratively with laboratory teams, healthcare practitioners and patients support organisation to ensure effective design and delivery of reproductive genetic testing services.
 Her research involves improving clinical utility and accessibility of genetic screening and understanding patient experiences.